This post may contain affiliate links. You can view our affiliate disclosure here.

 The Z-Star is a premium golf ball that in many ways is comparable to the famous Titleist Pro V1.
 The distance and short game precision are top notch, and the durability is great.

 As the name implies, the Supersoft MAX is a close relative of Callaway’s Supersoft ball featured farther up the page.
 It’s perfect for many high handicappers due to its slightly larger size compared to a standard golf ball which makes it a little easier to hit.

-- The MAX has a slightly larger (rule-conforming) diameter of 1.73 inches; this is intended to promote more forgiving contact and increase launch, thereby increasing distance.
+- It has a slightly larger (rule-conforming) diameter of 1.73 inches; this is intended to promote more forgiving contact and increase launch, thereby increasing distance.

-- Instead of a PARALOID cover, the MAX features a tri-blend ionomer cover which produces a similar effect of increased durability and reduced spin.
+- Instead of a PARALOID cover, it features a tri-blend ionomer cover which produces a similar effect of increased durability and reduced spin.

 Aside from this, the ball has a soft compression core (compression rating 30) and HEX Aerodynamics which reduce drag and increase lift.